citelab/JAMScript/jam-overview.md

 ## Auto Discovery in JAMScript Programs

 One of the interesting aspects of JAMScript is the auto discovery of JAMScript program components.
-Suppose we write a program in JAMScript, that program can be instantiated in different ways: (a) only in a single device, (b) in a single fog and many devices, and (c) cloud, fog, and devices.
+A JAMScript executable can be run in different ways: (a) only in a single device, (b) in a single fog and many devices, and (c) cloud, fog, and devices.
 There is no special configuration file to indicate which configuration is used at any invocation.

 Suppose we start a JAMScript program in a device and then in another device.
-The JAMScript programs in the two devices would run independent of each other -- without connecting with one another.
+The JAMScript programs in the two devices would run independent of each other -- that is, without connecting with one another.
 Now, if we start a fog instance, all three instances would get connected -- automatically!
 To enable the auto discovery feature, all the JAMScript program instances must be using the same name.

-Consider the following JAMScript program where the worker is logging data and the controller is displaying the logged values.
+Consider an example JAMScript program where the worker is creating some data and pushing it towards the controllers.
+We could have one to three controllers depending on the configuration we use.

+logging data and the
+controller is displaying the logged values.
 <p align="center">
 <img src="{{ site.baseurl }}/images/lang/seg3.png" width="650" />
 </p>

-FFFF
 To enable the auto discovery feature, all the JAMScript program instances must be using the same name.